-January 1
+New Year's Day January 1

-3rd Monday in January

-Last Monday in May
+Martin Luther King's Birthday 3rd Monday in January Memorial Day Last Monday in May

-July 4th
+Independence Day July 4th

-1st Monday in September
+Labor Day 1st Monday in September

-November 11th
+Veteran's Day November 11th

-4th Thursday in November

-4th Friday in November
+Thanksgiving Day 4th Thursday in November Day after Thanksgiving 4th Friday in November

-December 25th
+Christmas Day December 25th

 Section 2.
 Holiday Pay.
 Regular full time employees who do not work on a holiday shall receive eight (8) hours holiday pay at their regular rate of pay, provided they have worked or been paid for their last scheduled workday before and their first scheduled workday after the holiday.
 Regular part time employees working twenty (20) hours or more a week who do not work on a holiday shall receive a portion of the eight (8) hours holiday pay at their regular rate of pay equivalent to the percentage of their hours worked to a full forty (40) hour work week, provided they have worked or been paid their last scheduled workday before and their first scheduled workday after the holiday.
-An unexcused absence from scheduled work on a holiday will receive their holiday pay in addition to regular pay for work on the holiday or additional time off within the work week in which the holiday falls.
+An unexcused absence from scheduled work on a holiday will result in loss of holiday pay for that holiday.
+Employees who work on a holiday will receive their holiday pay in addition to regular pay for work on the holiday or additional time off within the work week in which the holiday falls.